 You qualify for full Medicare benefits under age 65 if:

 - You have been entitled to Social Security disability benefits for at least 24 months (which need not be consecutive); or

 - You have Lou Gehrig's disease (amyotrophic lateral sclerosis), which qualifies you immediately; or

 - You have permanent kidney failure requiring regular dialysis or a kidney transplant — and you or your spouse has paid Social Security taxes for a certain length of time, depending on your age.

 - Paying premiums for Part A (hospital insurance).
-If you have fewer than 30 work credits, you pay the maximum premium, $426 a month in 2014.
+If you have fewer than 30 work credits, you pay the maximum premium, $411 in 2016.
 If you have 30 to 39 credits, you pay less, $234 a month in 2014.
 If you continue working until you gain 40 credits, you will no longer pay these premiums.

 - Paying the same monthly premium for Part D prescription drug coverage as others enrolled in the drug plan you choose.

-Most people receive annual statements from Social Security saying whether they're yet eligible on their work records.
+Most people receive statements from Social Security saying whether they're yet eligible on their work records.
 If you don't get these statements, or are still not sure if you qualify, call Social Security at 1-800-772-1213.